 Getting to and from Barajas airport to any point in the city center (about 15km away) is easy, but you have several options to choose from and you should know them all.

-1. The best transfers between Madrid Barajas airport and the city center
+The best transfers between Madrid Barajas airport and downtown Madrid

 If you want to simplify your arrival, I recommend the private pick-up service at the airport, door to door.

-- Private transfer from Madrid airport to the center of Madrid - From $ 22.
+- Private transfer from the center of Madrid to the airport - From $ 130.

-The transfer works in a simple way: when you book online you provide your hotel or accommodation details in Madrid and your flight details (the driver will already know your arrival terminal).
+The transfer works in a simple way: when booking online you provide the details of your hotel or accommodation in Madrid and the details of your flight (with that the driver will already know your arrival terminal).
 The driver will meet you and your group at the terminal, will know if your flight is delayed and will wait for you up to 45 minutes after the scheduled time.

-- You have enough space for your luggage (if you have special luggage, you must inform us).
+- You have enough space for your luggage (if you have special luggage, please let us know).

 - It is accessible for baby strollers